pereiramemo/BiG-MEx/README.md

 ```

-With Docker, all input files should be in the same directory
+With Docker, all input files have to be in the same directory

 ```
 for i in $( seq -s" " 1  3); do